What are the best Mercury alternatives, and how do you choose the right business banking platform?

 Inability to hold or transact cryptocurrency

 Mercury does not support crypto or stablecoins and instead limits users to holding and sending traditional fiat currencies.
-This can be restrictive for businesses that could benefit from blockchain-based payments, which are often highly secure, near-instant, and free from traditional foreign transaction fees.
-Slash allows companies to hold and pay with USD-pegged stablecoins including USDC, USDT, and USDSL.
+This can be restrictive for businesses that could benefit from blockchain-based payments, which are highly secure, near-instant, and avoid many of the traditional foreign transaction fees.
+Slash allows companies to hold and pay with USD-pegged stablecoins including USDC and USDT.
 This flexibility extends to international businesses as well, with Slash’s Global USD account enabling USD payments without a U.S.-registered LLC.

 Lack of vertical-specific tools